SoftUni-Internal/interactive-content/EN/06-State-Management/01-HTTP-Cookies.md

 The lifetime of a cookie is defined by the `Expires` and `Max-Age` attributes.

-`Expires` stores the date, by which the browser should dispose of the cookie.
+`Expires` stores the date, by which the browser should **dispose** of the cookie.

-If left undefined, the browser's default behavior is to delete cookies when the session ends.
+If left undefined, the browser's default behavior is to delete cookies when the session **ends** (e.g. when the browser is closed).

 The `Max-Age` attribute is an alternative to `Expires`.